datacraft-dsc/DEPs/README.md

 DEPs are open source standard documents free for all in the community to use.

-This repository of DEPs is maintained by DEX Pte.
-Ltd. as a contribution to the Ocean Protocol community and the broader data economy.
+This repository of DEPs is maintained by Datacraft as a contribution to the open source community and the broader data economy.

 ## Contribution process